Graduate Courses

 2. Contact the professor who is offering the course to express your interest and ask if they have room.
 If not, repeat step 1.
 If they do:

-3. Contact our SAO, Kerry Allen, at allen@humnet.ucla.edu to create a DH 299 registration link for you.
+3. Contact our SAO, Deanna Finlay, at deanna@humnet.ucla.edu to create a DH 299 registration link for you.

 4. Enroll through MyUCLA!